Do you need planning permission for a conservatory?

 Building a conservatory is one of the best ways to add extra room (and value) to your home.

-At EYG, we know the issue of conservatories and planning permission can be an area which confuses people.
+At EYG, we are an award-winning conservatory installer, and we know the issue of conservatories and planning permission can be an area which confuses people.

 Thankfully, an update to UK planning laws was made by the Government in May 2019 to made the whole process much easier to understand.